 By Melinda Maryniuk, MEd, RD, CDCES

-Trying to manage your weight can be a lot of work.
-You pay close attention to eating right and exercising more, but the science shows us that for many people, that’s just not enough to successfully lose weight and keep it off. [insert a video here]
+Trying to manage our weight can be a lot of work.
+We pay close attention to eating right and exercising more, but the science shows us that for many people, that’s just not enough to successfully lose weight and keep it off.
+More about that here…

 As Dr. Sean Wharton points out, there are three things that have been shown to be effective for losing weight and keeping it off in the long-run—medications, bariatric surgery and cognitive behavioral therapy (or CBT).
 Unfortunately though, insurance often doesn’t cover these options (or there are long wait times to receive care, which is particularly true for bariatric surgery) even though their effectiveness is well-documented.
-What can you do?
+What can we do about that?

 Educate yourself.
 Obesity is a chronic medical condition and it’s recognized as such by the American Medical Association, the Canadian Medical Association and the World Obesity Federation.
 Many insurance companies haven’t incorporated this reality into their benefit plans and may benefit from being educated about why medications and surgery are some of the few proven long-term treatments for obesity.

 Learn about all the benefits offered by your health plan.
 Read the benefits handbook or explore the member services section of the website.
 You may also talk with the benefits manager in the Human Resources department for your employer.
 You may be surprised to learn that your insurance plan covers more services than you might have realized– for example, most insurance plans have benefits for weight loss classes, gym memberships, and diabetes education classes.